-The term 'Quantitative Research' is included in the Economics edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Quantitative Research' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Quantitative Research refers to methods of performing research in social sciences (and natural sciences) such as economics, sociology, and education.
 It stands out in contrast to its opposite form of research called qualitative methodology.
 Many individuals have a certain image in mind when they contemplate quantitative methods.
 This usually involves concepts of numbers, percentages, and statistics.
 People also typically assume that this form of research is exceedingly complex and difficult.
 This is not necessarily the case.

 A detailed definition of Quantitative Research is that it is explaining phenomena by gathering numerical data which will be analyzed utilizing mathematically based methods, especially statistics.
 This sounds more challenging than it is.
 The definition becomes easier to understand when dissected one section at a time.
 Explaining phenomena simply means that the issues or concepts must be explored and then finally expressed.

 In economics, these phenomena to be explained could be through a variety of questions.
 How does supply and demand determine prices and how can GDP growth reduce unemployment rates are both sample questions this Quantitative Research could attempt to explore and answer.

 It is through collecting numerical data that this disciplined approach proceeds.
 Numerical data is critical for pursuing an approach that will work with methods which are ultimately mathematically and statistically based.
 Without numerical representations of data, it is impossible to do this approach.
 This is what separates Quantitative Research so sharply from qualitative research.
 Statistics can only analyze information which is in numerical form.